 Opening a Branch vs. a Subsidiary in CyprusUpdated on Thursday 15th October 2020

-based on 0 reviews
+based on 5 reviews.

 Many companies want to enter the Cypriot economic market due to Cyprus’ statute of an offshore tax-heaven.
 The legislation that enables a company to open a branch office or a subsidiary in Cyprus is based on the Companies Law.